ovh/docs/pages/account/customer/api_right_delegation/guide.en-gb.md

 The `AS` is a key used to sign the API requests which will be made later by your application.
 It **must** be kept secret.

-## Deploy your application
+### Deploy your application

-To illustrate that part, let's assume that you've deployed your application code on a server.
+To illustrate that part, let's assume that you have deployed your application code on a server.

-Your application can access the value of `AK` and `AS` and displays a list of software stack or services available for installation by customers.
+Your application can access the value of `AK` and `AS` and displays a list of software stacks or services available for installation by customers.

-## Right delegation
+### Rights delegation

-Let's assume that a client browsing your marketplace selects a service to deploy on its OVH account.
-So far, you don't have any right on the client's API.
-You have to ask the client the permission to manage its ressources.
+Let's assume that a customer browsing your marketplace selects a service to deploy to their OVHcloud account.
+So far, you don't have any rights on the customer's API.
+You have to ask their permission to manage its ressources.

 ### Create a permission request

-The first step is for your application to request permissions on the client's API.
+The first step is for your application to request permissions on the customer's API.

-To do so, your application will request credential by calling https://api.ovh.com/console/#/auth/credential#POST and passing as argument a list of endpoints the application needs access to.
+To do so, your application will request credentials by calling https://api.ovh.com/console/#/auth/credential#POST and passing as argument a list of endpoints the application needs access to.

 <!--
 Application Name: maketplace